EXPO2025 Theme Weeks

 Addressing the 'Diagnostic lag' in Rare Diseases: Achieving Health Equity through Technology and Societal Efforts

 To ensure Health Equity for patients with rare diseases, the issue of reducing the 'diagnostic lag'—the extended time from disease onset to diagnosis—will be addressed.
-Discussions will be made with specialists, including medical professionals, academic societies, patient organizations, and AI companies, to explore solutions from various perspectives and to deepen the understanding of the challenges faced by patients with rare and intractable diseases.
+Discussions will be made with specialists, including medical professionals, patient organizations, and AI companies, to explore solutions from various perspectives and to deepen the understanding of the challenges faced by patients with rare and intractable diseases.

 • 2025.05.23[Fri]